lycheeverse/lychee-action/README.md

           labels: report, automated issue
 ```

+If you always want to use the latest features but avoid breaking changes, you can replace the version with
+`lycheeverse/lychee-action@v1`.

 ### Alternative approach:

 This will check all repository links during any git push event and for all pull